RenaSchott/Project2-JSGame/README.md

     - Finally push the save button
   - From now onwards the deployed site can be visited using the link provided on top of the page

-The link to the live page can be found here: [Johann Erdmann Hummel] (<https://renaschott.github.io/Project1-J.E.Hummel/>)
+The link to the live page can be found here: [JSGame] (<https://renaschott.github.io/Project2-JSGame/>)

 ## Credits